Fatty acid synthesis: Pathway

-In each round of chain elongation, malonyl-CoA is first transferred to ACP by malonyl‑CoA:ACP transacylase (MCAT) to form malonyl-ACP, which then undergoes condensation with the growing acyl-ACP (with acetyl-ACP in the first round) catalyzed by 3-oxoacyl-ACP synthase (OXSM), releasing CO_{2} and extending the chain by two carbons.
-Next, the newly extended fatty acyl chain on ACP (3-ketoacyl-ACP) undergoes reduction by estradiol-17β-dehydrogenase 8 (HSD17B8) and carbonyl reductase 4 (CBR4), dehydration by 3-hydroxyacyl-ACP dehydratase 2 (HTD2), and a final reduction by trans-2-enoyl-CoA reductase (MECR), yielding a saturated fatty acid on ACP (acyl-ACP) once again, which is then available as the substrate for the next elongation round.
+The actual chain elongation occurs through condensation between malonyl-mtACP and the growing acyl-mtACP (with acetyl-mtACP in the first round) by 3-oxoacyl-ACP synthase (OXSM), releasing CO_{2} and extending the chain by two carbons.
+Next, the newly extended fatty acyl chain on mtACP (3-ketoacyl-mtACP) undergoes reduction by the mitochondrial 3-ketoacyl-ACP reductase (mtKAR; composed of HSD17B8 and CBR4), dehydration by 3-hydroxyacyl-ACP dehydratase 2 (HTD2), and a final reduction by trans-2-enoyl-CoA reductase (MECR).
+The last three steps restore the fatty acyl chain to its saturated state prior to condensation, making it available for the next elongation cycle.
+NADPH, the electron donor required for the reduction steps, fuels the mtFAS pathway and is derived from NADP^{+} produced by NADK2.